alissatroiano/MS-1/README.md

 ### UX Design

-The two fonts selected by the [developer](https://www.github.com/alissatroiano) were:
+The fonts selected by the [developer](https://www.github.com/alissatroiano) for Infinity's website are:

 1. `'Playfair Display', serif`
-1. `'Montserrat', sans-serif`
+2. `'Futura PT', sans-serif`

 * The [developer](https://www.github.com/alissatroiano) selected these fonts because: